Tip-Sy/OpenSourceJS/README.md

 * Each file is independent
 * Should you need one of them, pick it up
-* Test them with your favorite browser (nothing fancy here)
+* Test it with your favorite browser (nothing fancy here)

 ### Contribution guidelines ###

-* If you have any suggestion, please contribute! :)
+* If you have any suggestion, do not hesitate to contribute! :)

 .